popphp/pop-auth/README.md

 visit the `pop-db` component.)

-For simplicity, the table class has been named `MyApp\Table\Users` and has a column called 'username' and a column called 'password', but those column names can be changed.
+For simplicity, the table class has been named `MyApp\Table\Users` and has a column called `username` and a column called `password`, but those column names can be changed.

 ```php
 use Pop\Auth;